Irreligion in Azerbaijan

 Irreligion in Azerbaijan is open to interpretation according to differing censuses and polls.
 Although Islam is the predominant faith in Azerbaijan, religious affiliation is nominal in Azerbaijan and percentages for actual practicing adherents are much lower.
 It is difficult to quantify the number of irreligious persons in Azerbaijan as they are not officially counted in the census of the country.
 It is the most secular Muslim country in the world.

 Research and statistics

-In a study conducted by the Caucasus Research Resource Centers, in 2010, 2,001 people were interviewed, of which 28% answered that religion is "a highly important" part of their life.
-Two years later, the survey was conducted again, with 1829 respondents, of which 33% reported that religion is a highly important part of their life.
-In addition, another 44% considered that religion is a "rather important" part of their daily lives.
-Out of that combined 77%, 2% of them attend religious services every day, 3% once a week or more and twenty percent fast, but rarely.
+In a study conducted by the Caucasus Research Resource Centers, in 2010, 2,001 people were interviewed, of which 28% answered that religion was "a highly important" part of their life.
+Two years later, the survey was conducted again, with 1,829 respondents, of which 33% reported that religion was "a highly important" part of their life.
+Another 44% considered religion to be a "rather important" part of their daily lives.
+Out of that combined 77%, 2% attended religious services every day, 3% once a week or more and twenty percent fasted, but rarely.
 About half never follows it.